 Make sure you’ve got cosy slippers on your Christmas list, plenty of kindling for your open fire and a notebook to jot down all your aspirations for the new year.

 Winter replenishing follows straight on from the Christmas celebrations.
-Be ready to relax and replenish!
+Be ready to relax with your slippers and replenish!

 This updated post was first published in December 2014